-Applications for extradition relating to Category 2 territories are subjected to a different process in that as both the Secretary of State and the Court become involved.
+Applications for extradition relating to Category 2 territories are subjected to a different process in that both the Secretary of State and the court become involved.

-- state the request is for the purpose of prosecuting or punishing a convicted or accused Defendant and
+- state the request is for the purpose of prosecuting or punishing a convicted or accused person and

 - is being made by an appropriate authority on behalf of that territory.

-If this criterion is fulfilled the Secretary of State will certify the request and forward the same to the Court.
+If these criteria are fulfilled, the Secretary of State will certify the request and forward the same to the court.

-- Details of the offence of which the Defendant stands accused or convicted;
+- details of the offence of which the requested person stands accused or convicted;

 Extradition Hearing | Secretary of State Decision

 - the conduct described amounts to an extradition offence (dual criminality),